Sakatoku/arctic-hackathon-2024/README.md

-# SAKATALK Travel Agency: A concept application for Snowflake Arctic Hackathon
+# SAKAArctic Travel Agency: A concept application for Snowflake Arctic Hackathon

 ## About